-From the President 4 From the Chief of Police for University Police and Public Safety 4 ANNUAL SECURITY REPORT PREPARATION OF THE ANNUAL SECURITY REPORT AND DISCLOSURE OF CRIME STATISTICS 6 ABOUT UNIVERSITY POLICE AND PUBLIC SAFETY 6 University Police Officer Qualifications, Training, and Authority 6 University Police at Fayette 7 Safety, Our Number One Priority 7 Working Relationship with Local, State, and Federal Law Enforcement Agencies 7 Crimes Involving Student Organizations at Off-Campus Locations 7 REPORTING CRIMES AND OTHER EMERGENCIES 7 Voluntary, Confidential Reporting 7 Reporting to University Police and Public Safety 8 Reporting to Other Campus Security Authorities 8 TIMELY WARNINGS 8 EMERGENCY RESPONSE AND EVACUATION PROCEDURES 9 Emergency Management at Penn State University 9 Drills, Exercises, and Training Emergency Notification 9 SECURITY OF AND ACCESS TO PENN STATE FAYETTE FACILITIES 10 Security Considerations for the Maintenance of Campus Facilities 11
+From the President 4 From the Chief of Police for University Police and Public Safety.
+ANNUAL SECURITY REPORT 4 PREPARATION OF THE ANNUAL SECURITY REPORT AND DISCLOSURE OF CRIME STATISTICS 6 ABOUT UNIVERSITY POLICE AND PUBLIC SAFETY 6 University Police Officer Qualifications, Training, and Authority 6 University Police at Fayette 7 Safety, Our Number One Priority 7 Working Relationship with Local, State, and Federal Law Enforcement Agencies 7 Crimes Involving Student Organizations at Off-Campus Locations 7 REPORTING CRIMES AND OTHER EMERGENCIES 7 Voluntary, Confidential Reporting 7 Reporting to University Police and Public Safety 8 Reporting to Other Campus Security Authorities 8 TIMELY WARNINGS 8 EMERGENCY RESPONSE AND EVACUATION PROCEDURES 9 Emergency Management at Penn State University 9 -, 9 Emergency Notification 9 SECURITY OF AND ACCESS TO PENN STATE FAYETTE FACILITIES 10 Security Considerations for the Maintenance of Campus Facilities 11

-PENN STATE'S RESPONSE TO DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING 11

-Our Commitment to Addressing Sexual Assault/Rape, Domestic Violence, Dating Violence and Stalking 11
+Our Commitment to Addressing Sexual Assault/Rape, Domestic Violence, Dating Violence and Stalkin ıg

 What is Consent?
-11

-Defining Sexual Assault/Rape, Domestic Violence, Dating Violence and Stalking 12
+Defining Sexual Assault/Rape, Domestic Violence, Dating Violence and Stalking

-What to do if you have been the victim of sexual assault, dating violence, domestic violence or stalking 13
+What to do if you have been the victim of sexual assault, dating violence, domestic violence or stalking g

-University Procedures for Responding to Reports of Sexual Assault, Domestic Violence, Dating Violence and Stalking 15
+University Procedures for Responding to Reports of Sexual Assault, Domestic Violence, Dating Violen Stalking ice and

-Possible administrative sanctions, educational, reflective, and/or restorative outcomes, or protective measures Penn State may impose following a final determination of an institutional procedure against students 30
+Possible administrative sanctions, educational, reflective, and/or restorative outcomes, or protective measures Penn State may impose following a final determination of an institutional procedure against students

-Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against employees 30
+Possible sanctions or protective measures Penn State may impose following a final determination of a institutional procedure against employees an

-Protecting the Confidentiality of Victims 31
+Protecting the Confidentiality of Victims

-Sex Offender Registration-Campus Sex Crimes Prevention Act 31
+Sex Offender Registration-Campus Sex Crimes Prevention Act

-EDUCATION AND PREVENTION PROGRAMS 31
+DUCATION AND PREVENTION PROGRAMS

-Risk reduction, warning signs of abusive behavior and future attacks 31
+Risk reduction, warning signs of abusive behavior and future attacks

 Bystander Intervention: We all have a role to play in watching out for each other

-Crime Prevention and Safety Awareness Programs 34
+Crime Prevention and Safety Awareness Programs

-CAMPUS SECURITY POLICIES 34
+CAMPUS SECURITY POLICIES

-Behavioral Threat Management Team 34
+Behavioral Threat Management Team

-Weapons Policy 35
+Weapons Policy

-Pennsylvania Crime Victim Rights 35
+Pennsylvania Crime Victim Rights

-Anti-Hazing Policy 35
+Anti-Hazing Policy

 Student Accountability

 Parental and/or Guardian Notification Policy

-Missing Student Policy 37
+Missing Student Policy

 Daily Crime Log

 Fire Safety

 PENN STATE UNIVERSITY POLICIES GOVERNING ALCOHOL AND OTHER DRUGS

 Penn State's Alcohol and Drug Policy

 Penn State's Smoking and Tobacco Policy

 Pennsylvania Alcohol-Related Offenses

 Related Drug Offenses

-Controlled Substances Act 43

-Drug Risks and Consequences 45
+Controlled Substances Act Drug Risks and Consequences

 Drug and Alcohol Abuse Education Programs

-ANNUAL DISCLOSURE OF CRIME STATISTICS
+NNUAL DISCLOSURE OF CRIME STATISTICS

 Clery Act Crimes

-THE PENNSYLVANIA UNIFORM CRIME REPORT ACT 51

-IMPORTANT PHONE NUMBERS 53
+MPORTANT PHONE NUMBERS

-PSUAlert 53

-Register to Vote 53
+Register to Vote

-From the President

-Dear Penn State Community:
+From the President Dear Penn State Community: